 Team Science Award of Distinction for Early Stage Research Teams

 The recipient of the Team Science Award of Distinction for Early Stage Research Teams will receive $2,500 towards their team science research program.
-Teams will be recognized at the 2019 Georgia Clinical & Translational Science Conference (February 28 – March 1, 2019).
+Teams will be recognized at the 2021 Southeast Regional Clinical and Translational Science Conference (March 4-5, 2021).

 - Each research team must have one or more representatives from a Georgia CTSA partner (Emory University, Georgia Institute of Technology, Morehouse School of Medicine, and/or the University of Georgia).